PascalNoisette/Me-TV/README.md

 ## Building

-The original Autotools system remains and is kept up to date, but a [SCons](http://www.scons.org) build has been added and this is what is used for development.
+The original Autotools system remains and is kept up to date, but a [SCons](http://www.scons.org) build has been added and this is what is currently used for development.

-## Work plan

-As well as the ongoing C/C++ to C++14 amendments, and the GTK+2 to GTK+3 work in the gtk3 branch, there is a need to create a VLC engine for this version.
-The 1.3 system only had a Xine-based engine.
-In the 2.0 (and hence 1.4) systems, Xine, VLC, and other engines are supported.
-There needs to be a VLC engine for this code.